openstack/networking-bagpipe/doc/source/user/design.rst

 b. pass the information about these BGP VPN constructs to the compute node agent via Openstack Neutron message bus (typically, but not necessarily RabbitMQ)

-c. on compute node, a bagpipe extension of the Neutron agent (OVS or linuxbridge) passes the information to the local implementation of BGP VPN extensions (:ref:`bagpipe-bgp`) that will advertise and receive BGP VPN routes and populate the dataplane accordingly
+c. on compute node, a bagpipe extension of the Neutron agent (OVS) passes the information to the local implementation of BGP VPN extensions (:ref:`bagpipe-bgp`) that will advertise and receive BGP VPN routes and populate the dataplane accordingly